 - Bebe Rexha

-As I mentioned earlier though, “ft.” is not limited to music videos.
+As I mentioned, “ft.” is not limited to music videos.
 YouTubers also use it when they collaborate with other creators.

 For example, here is “The Anime Man” featuring “PewDiePie” on his channel: